U.S. Department of Energy - Energy Efficiency and Renewable Energy

-A: No. The goal is to make the building energy asset score system equally applicable to small and large commercial buildings.
+A: No. The goal is to make the Commercial Building Energy Asset Score system equally applicable to small and large commercial buildings.

-Q: Does asset score apply to both new and existing buildings?
+Q: Can the Asset Score be used for both new and existing buildings?

 Q: What information will be available for the public and what will be kept confidential?